Best Stand

 Typical surfboard foam

-a polyurethane foam core (also called a PU foam
+using a polyurethane foam core (also called a PU

-core).
-The density of typical surfboard foam is
+foam core).
+The density of typical surfboard foam

-meter, as EPS foam core densities are quoted).
-EPS
+meter, as foam core densities are quoted).
+In surfboard

 While it’s possible to make a stand up paddle

-heavy board.
-SUPs, and many modern surfboards, typically
+and many modern surfboards, typically use EPS foam

-pressed together - think of the foam used on a cheap
+- think of the foam used on a cheap cooler), which

 and by all means should be) reinforced with more